chrisblossom/backtrack/docs/configuration/file-manager.md

 If `allowChanges` is enabled for a file, it is only managed if it is unchanged or removed.
 If a file has changed and the source file has also changed, the source file will be copied with the `-latest.ext`.

+If `ignoreUpdates` is enabled for a file, it is only copied once and the file can be modified.
+All changes to the source file are ignored.
+If the file is deleted, the newest version of the file will be copied.

 Use the `skip` option to specify an array of files/directories not to be managed.
 They are equal to the relative directory.

 Managed files/directories will be removed when they are no longer managed.